 If you are reading this, chances are that you are either an aspiring, talented DJ or a music producer embarking on the rocky road to a dream career in the industry.
 Did we get it right?
 Then continue reading.

 If you are already creating stellar tracks but somehow ended up on this page, stick with us anyhow.
 You might as well learn something new that will guide you through the pitfalls you'll face along the way.
-In fact, we are happy to help every artist who requires assistance, regardless of their reason for being here.
+We are happy to help every artist who requires assistance, regardless of their reason for being here.

 We believe it’s about time for someone to answer the baffling questions surrounding one of the biggest controversies in the music industry — ghost production, in a straight and honest manner.
 Our main goal is to clear up the most common misconceptions and provide you with a deeper understanding of its key aspects.

-Hopefully, by the end of this guide, you will be armed with the critical info one needs to gather before making a life-changing decision.
+By the end of this guide, you will be armed with the important information one needs to gather before making a life-changing decision.

 Now, let’s lift the veil and take a closer look into the mystical realm of ghost production.